kuancheen/christmas2025-blesseddraw/README.md

 3. The active boxes will spin and reveal random, **unique** numbers from your available list.
 4. The drawn numbers are automatically marked as "`Drawn`" internally so they cannot be picked again.

+## 5. Exporting Results
+You can easily save or share your draw history:
+1.  **Copy to Clipboard**: Click the **Copy** button in the "Draw History" section to copy the formatted text.
+2.  **CSV Download**: Click the **Download CSV** button to export your results for spreadsheet use.
+3.  **Notifications**: A theme-consistent modal will confirm your actions (e.g., "History Copied!").

-## 5. Sound Effects
+## 6. Sound Effects
--   A drum roll sound plays automatically when you start a draw.
+-   A high-quality **drum roll** sound plays sequentially for each prize draw.
--   The sound is synchronized with each prize box's animation.
+-   The sound is perfectly synchronized with each box's animation for maximum impact.
 -   **Note**: Ensure your device volume is on.
-Browsers may block audio if you haven't interacted with the page (clicking "Start Draw" counts as interaction).
+Browsers may require an initial click (like "Start Draw") to enable audio.

 ## 6. Key Features
 - **Interactive Triggers**: Both the main title and individual prize boxes are interactive.
 Click the title to start a draw, or click a prize box to toggle its status.